learn-co-curriculum/hs-whac-a-mole/README.md

 You'll be building whac-a-mole game, [demo here](http://kthffmn.github.io/whac-a-mole/).
 The HTML and CSS has already been completed for you, so your only job will be to add JavaScript code to two files, `game-functions.js` and `game.js`, found in your `public/javascripts/` folder.

 ## Instructions

-Before getting started, remember to run `bundle install` from the root of the directory.

 This lab is Jasmine tested so you'll be running `learn` (terminal format) or `learn -b` (HTML format) from the root of the directory to see where your code is at.

 The instructions are split into four sections: